Royal Caribbean drink packages definitely have their fans. But are they worth it?

 First, you need to think about how you will drink while on vacation.
 For some people, they have no problem drinking every day of a vacation.
 Others may have a couple of nights where they let loose, but enjoy having breaks in between.
 With the drink packages, you’re paying for the package every day of the cruise — even when in port or on days where you don’t get drinks at all.

-For people who plan to spend a lot of time in port or simply don’t drink every day, it can be difficult to get the value from the package.
+For people who plan to spend a lot of time in port (off the ship) or simply don’t drink every day, it can be difficult to get the value from the package.
 But if you’re someone who likes to have drinks each night, then you’ll often find it can work in your favor.

 Second, remember the rule that all adults have to purchase the drink package if one adult in the cabin does so.
 If your traveling partner doesn’t drink that much, then you’re essentially paying for two drink packages for only one person.
 In this case, it’s going to be hard to get your money’s worth out of the package.